 The pelvis gets involved in this movement in a couple of ways, potentially.
 The basic requirement is that the center of gravity, which is located at the center of the pelvis (more or less), needs to remain over the foot.
 This represents the line of gravity, or you could say the pelvis and foot are counterbalanced relative to the line of gravity.

 Depending on the student and their tensional pattern, we will see different effects.
-In one common version of this pose, the pelvis tilts sideways, with the lifted-leg-side of the pelvis rising above the other side.
+In one common version of this pose, the pelvis tilts sideways, with the lifted-leg side of the pelvis rising above the other side.
 This version is technically a movement of the hip joint of the standing leg and not actually a movement of the leg that is swinging out to the side.
 The pelvis and the lifted leg move together around the other hip joint.
 This is a more technical abduction of the hip joint.
 The only difference is that when describing abduction, we typically describe the leg swinging out to the side, rather than the pelvis moving away from the leg.

 There are two other versions of this part of the pose that we might see, depending on the student and their particular tensional pattern.
 Both of these versions involve a rotation that happens at the leg that is swinging out.
 Beginning students, especially those with tight adductors, will sometimes internally rotate the leg at the hip joint as it swings out to the side.
-It’s not that they are intending this to happen, but rather that their body is demanding it based on the tensional patterns that already exist.
-You may see a connection between this happening and a previous posture, utthita parsvakonasana or side angle pose where the knee of the front leg has a hard time getting aligned with the foot and falls in.
+It’s not that they intend this to happen, but rather that their body is demanding it based on the tensional patterns that already exist.
+You may see a connection between this happening and a previous posture, utthita parsvakonasana, or side angle pose, where the knee of the front leg has a hard time getting aligned with the foot and falls in.

 In the third version of this part of utthita hasta padangusthasana, we might see the hip go in the other direction of rotation.
-In this case, as the legs swings out, the hip joint does an external rotation while also doing its horizontal abduction.
+In this case, as the leg swings out, the hip joint does an external rotation while also doing its horizontal abduction.
 This is my personal preference for technique, which we’ll talk about more later.

 Part three: holding the lifted leg in front